TusharTaral/Ravi_Booking.com/README.md

 # Clone_Booking.com

 ## Introduction
 *Booking.com is like a final destination for Travel Lovers.
-This site provides with flight bookings, car rentals.*
+This is a full fledged travel booking site, Not only made for booking hotels but also you can book air tickets, Rent a car, Book taxi if you want to.*

 ### Booking.com Landing Page